Page Reviewed / Updated - April 27, 2020

 Vermont designed Choices for Care (CFC), the state's Medicaid long-term care program, to help older state residents that require moderate to high levels of care assistance.
 It helps them to remain living at home or in their communities, such as assisted living residences or adult family care homes.
 However, via CFC, one can also choose to reside in a nursing home facility.
 The Choices for Care waiver operates within Vermont’s Global Commitment to Health Waiver (GC).
 This waiver is a Section 1115 Medicaid Demonstration Waiver and is the authority that runs Vermont's Medicaid program.
 VT Medicaid is also called Green Mountain Care.

 Choices for Care offers a consumer directed option called Flexible Choices for participants who reside in a home based setting.
 This option provides cash to the elderly in place of care services, which they then use to pay for their own care services.
-Family members can be hired as care providers.
+Family members, with the exception of legal guardians and spouses, can be hired as care providers.
 In some states, this type of program is referred to as Cash and Counseling.
 Flexible Choices is an option often preferred by both participants and state administrators.
 It allows program participants or one’s loved ones the option to age in a location in which they are familiar and comfortable.
 Also, the elderly living at home use family caregivers instead of nursing home personnel, which are less costly to the state.

 Under Choices for Care, services are not limited to strictly personal care.
 Rather, a wide variety of services are possible, encompassing any assistance that helps persons maintain their independence or helps caregivers to provide assistance.
 For example, home modifications, like wheelchair ramps and walk in-tubs replacements for showers can be covered.
 CFC also includes an Enhanced Residential Care (ERC) option.
 ERC provides services in assisted living residences and certain residential care facilities and pays for fall monitoring and emergency response services.